Bhopal: Multi-layered, multi-crop family farming yields fruits

-Bhopal (Madhya Pradesh): A multi-layered, multi-crop, fruit forest farming model has proved fruitful in Madhya Pradesh, according to the agriculture department.
+BHOPAL (Madhya Pradesh): A multi-layered, multi-crop, fruit forest farming model has proved fruitful in Madhya Pradesh, according to agriculture department.

 His is multi-layered, multi-crop, fruit forest family farming model and by adopting this, he has earned good profit.
-Along with farmers, this model will benefit the agricultural land and the environment.
+Along with farmer, this model will benefit the agricultural land and the environment.

 Agriculture based on this model will help in nutrient and pest management, efficient use of irrigation water, more production with less cost and saving time.
 The production of essential crops of the family's requirement will be possible at one place.